4 More Differences Between the UK and US English. The Legal Systems – Part 3 (Plus *Bonus* Naughty Words)

 Fanny.
 In the USA, “fanny” is an extremely innocent, even quaint way to refer to someone’s backside.
 In the UK “fanny” references, in a not-so-polite way, a woman’s… lady parts.
 In the US a “fanny pack” is one of those (horrible) belted pouches some people wear around their waists—especially tourists, apparently.
-It is understandable why these things are called “bum bags” in the UK, but “bum bag” sounds to this American, like a good, all-purpose personal insult.
+It is understandable why these things are called “bum bags” in the UK, but to this American, “bum bag” sounds like a good, all-purpose personal insult.

 Mate.
 In the UK “mate” is a totally normal and common way to refer to a friend, and can specifically distinguish such friendship from more romantic relationships.
 “Are you dating?”
 “No, we’re just mates.”
 In the US, we do not refer to our friends by this word.
 “Mate” over here usually refers to procreation activities among animals.
 If someone in the US says, “That’s my mate,” one might wonder if they are an animal behavior scientist, or just very unromantic.